enigmanx/GazeTracking/README.md

 ##Link OpenCV

-Execute export OpenCV_DIR=/usr/local/opt/opencv3/share/OpenCV if it is correct path to OpenCV
+Execute 'export OpenCV_DIR=/usr/local/opt/opencv3/share/OpenCV' if it is correct path to OpenCV

 ##Building